Matias-Aranda/andres-marin-website/README.md

 ## Features

-* About section to get to know the coach
+* 📄 About section to get to know the coach
-* Book private SimRacing classes
+* 🗕️ Book private SimRacing classes
-* Subscribe to a monthly membership for ongoing support
+* 💳 Subscribe to a monthly membership for ongoing support
-* User authentication and account creation via Firebase
+* 🔐 User authentication and account creation via Firebase
-* Newsletter subscription for updates and tips
+* 📨 Newsletter subscription for updates and tips

+## Live Demo 🚀

+You can check out the live version of the website here: [https://andres-marin-simracing.vercel.app](https://andres-marin-simracing.vercel.app)

 ## Work in Progress 🚧